DrNickRedfern/nape/README.md

 To demonstrate, we can apply nape to Brad Sucks' 'Total Breakdown,' which you can download under a Attribution-ShareAlike 3.0 International License here: [https://freemusicarchive.org/music/Brad_Sucks/Out_Of_It/07\_-\_Brad_Sucks\_-\_Total_Breakdown](https://freemusicarchive.org/music/Brad_Sucks/Out_Of_It/07_-_Brad_Sucks_-_Total_Breakdown).

-To calculate the envelope we create a data frame `df` using `nape`:
+To calculate the envelope we apply `nape` to the song:

 ```Python
 df = nape(path/to/audio/file, sr = 44100, mono = False, nfft = 2048, hop = 512, norm = True)
 ```

+This will give us the dataframe `df`:

 |   | time  | nape  |
 | :-----: | :-: | :-: |